lorriercom/lorrier-lr2/routeros/routerboard_configuration.md

 **TROUBLESHOOTING:**

--   If your network has different IP range than your LR2, you need to connect to it by MAC address:
+-   If your network has different IP range than your LR2, you might need to connect it by MAC address:

     1. Find your LR2 (identity: Lorrier) in the “Neighbors” window.